 In order to provide a sense of familiarity and security, each child sleeps in the same crib or cot every day.
 Full-time children have their own cribs/cots while part-time children share a crib/cot with the “alternate-day” child.
 When a child is ready, (s)he may move to a cot for nap time.

 Parents are asked to remember that the nap rooms are not soundproof and that talking should be kept to a minimum.
 Doors should be closed slowly and quietly.
 IDP provides and launders sheets and blankets for naps daily for infants and weekly for toddlers.
-Parents are welcome to bring from home any additional sheets, blankets, security objects, etc. that will help make nap time more comfortable.
+For children over 12 months, parents are welcome to bring from home any additional sheets, blankets, security objects, etc. that will help make nap time more comfortable.
+Infants under 12 months may only wear a sleep sack in the crib.
 Personal items are not laundered at IDP.

 “A Notebook for Two Voices”

 The full-time staff keeps regular, written observation journals of each child.
 Journals track children's development, behavior, and interests, and are an important professional development tool.
 They are kept in individual folders.
 Parents are invited to read or write in their child’s journal at any time.